Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Employers must keep payroll records of employees covered by the Utah Minimum Wage Act showing names, addresses, dates of birth, hours worked, and wages paid.
 Utah Code § 34-40-201.
 Employers must maintain these records for three years.
 Id.

-Employers must keep a true and accurate record of time worked and wages paid to employees working on an hourly or a daily basis.
+Employers must keep a true and accurate record of time worked and wages paid to employees working on an hourly or daily basis.
 Utah Code § 34-28-10.
 Employers must keep the records on file for at least one year.
 Id.

-On each payday, the employer must give the employee a written or electronic pay statement that states the employee's name; employee's base rate of pay; dates of the pay period for which the individual is being paid; if paid hourly, number of hours the employee worked during the pay period; amount of and reason for any money withheld in accordance with state or federal law, including state and federal income tax, Social Security tax, Medicare tax; and court-ordered withholdings; and the total amount paid to the employee for that pay period.
+For employers licensed under the Utah Construction Trades Licensing Act, on each payday, the employer must give the employee a written or electronic pay statement that states the employee's name; employee's base rate of pay; dates of the pay period for which the individual is being paid; if paid hourly, number of hours the employee worked during the pay period; amount of and reason for any money withheld in accordance with state or federal law, including state and federal income tax, Social Security tax, Medicare tax; and court-ordered withholdings; and the total amount paid to the employee for that pay period.
 Utah Code § 34-28-3(5)(a).

 Final Payments

-Utah law requires employers to pay employees who are terminated or laid off from employment their unpaid wages within 24 hours after the time of separation.
+When an employer separates an employee from the employer's payroll, Utah law requires employers to pay the employee's unpaid wages within 24 hours of the time of separation.
 Utah Code § 34-28-5(1).
 An employer meets the 24-hour time frame if the employer either: (1) mails the wages to the employee, and the envelope that contains the wages is postmarked with a date that is no more than one day after the day on which the employer separates the employee from the employer's payroll; or (2) within 24 hours after the employer separates the employee from the employer's payroll, the employer initiates a direct deposit of the wages into the employee's account or hand-delivers the wages to the employee.
-Utah Code § 34-28-5(1).
-Vacation leave, holiday leave, sick leave, and any other paid time off will be treated as wages and due upon termination unless an employer implements a policy that expressly states accrued but unused leave is not paid upon termination.
-Utah Admin.
-Code R610-3-4(B).
-Severance payments and bonuses are also treated as wages and are due upon termination.
 Id.

-If an employee does not have a written contract for a definite period and resigns from his or her employment, the wages earned and unpaid together with any deposit held by the employer and properly belonging to the resigned employee for the performance of the employee's employment duties become due and payable on the next regular payday.
+If an employee does not have a written contract for a definite period and resigns from his or her employment, the wages earned and unpaid together with any deposit held by the employer and properly belonging to the resigned employee for the performance of the employee's employment duties, become due and payable on the next regular payday.
 Utah Code § 34-28-5(2).

 Unemployment Insurance

 Unemployment insurance benefits provide income to individuals who have lost work through no fault of their own.
 These benefits are intended to partially offset the loss of wages while an unemployed worker searches for suitable work or until an employer can recall the employee to work.
 Nothing is deducted from the employee's wages to pay for this coverage.
 Unemployment benefits are administered by the State Department of Labor, and additional information regarding the benefits may be accessed at jobs.utah.gov/ui/home; Utah Admin.
-Code R994-201-101.
+Code R994-201-101, et seq.

 Workers' Compensation

 The Utah Workers' Compensation Act applies to every employer in Utah that regularly employs one or more workers or operatives in the same business, or in or about the same establishment, under an oral or written contract of hire.
 Utah Code § 34A-2-103(2)(a).
-This includes independent contractors; a client under a professional employer organization agreement; any sole proprietorship, corporation, partnership, limited liability company, or similar organization that procures work to be done by a contractor; or the client of a labor service or temp agency that employs loaned workers.
-Utah Code § 34A-2-103(2), (3)(a), (7).

 Child Labor